-- Restricted for resources constrained on use by externally imposed creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Committed for resources constrained on use authorized by the Board of County Commissioners via resolution or ordinance.
+- Restricted for resources constrained on use by externally imposed creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Committed for resources constrained on use for specific purposes authorized by the Board of County Commissioners via resolution or ordinance.
 For the purposes of the GASB statement, resolutions and ordinances are considered to be equally binding.
-Resources will be committed prior to June 30th and the amount may be determined at a subsequent date. - Assigned for resources reported in the governmental funds outside of the General Fund that are not otherwise restricted or committed.
-Assigned balances represent the residual balance in funds other than the General Fund and are approved as part of the annual budget process. - Unassigned for fund balances not reported in any other category.
-Unassigned fund balances will only be reported in funds other than the General Fund.
-An unassigned fund balance occurs when restrictions and commitments of resources are greater than the fund balance in total.
+Resources will be committed prior to June 30th and the amount may be determined at a subsequent date. - Assigned for resources that are constrained by the County's intent to use them for a specific purpose, but are neither restricted nor committed.
+Assigned fund balances are not reported in the General Fund. - Unassigned fund balance that is not otherwise reported as nonspendable, restricted or committed within the General Fund.
+Unassigned fund balance is the residual classification for the General Fund.